About Baya Ipatowicz

 During that time, my family supported me in training a service dog, which gave me so much confidence and freedom, and sparked my long-standing special interest in service dogs.
 I know a lot about service dogs and training them. :)

-Like my neurodivergence, my queerness is also not a “part” of who I am; it’s an integral, inseparable part of my whole self.
-When I learned there were more than two options for gender, I knew right away that I was non-binary, specifically agender, which for me means I don’t feel like any gender at all.
+My neurodivergence and queerness are not a “part” of who I am; it’s an integral, inseparable part of my whole self.
+When I learned there were more than two options for gender, I knew that I was non-binary, specifically agender, which for me means I don’t feel like I have any gender at all.

 Moving forward…

-Even before I had an official diagnosis, self-identifying as Autistic gave me a kind of freedom I had never experienced before.
+Before I had an official diagnosis, self-identifying as Autistic gave me a kind of freedom I had never experienced before.
 It gave me space to begin unmasking and discovering who I really am underneath the layers I had worn for so long.
+When I was diagnosed, I felt liberated, finally being seen and knowing my experiences are normal for AuDHD folks; it also brought with it grief, looking back, knowing I didn’t have the support I needed.

 Now, I’ve learned to work with my neurodivergence instead of against it.
 With the support of neurodivergence-affirming professionals, I’ve found ways to care for myself that truly fit me.
-Talking with other Autistic and AuDHD adults was a turning point in my self-acceptance and helped me understand my experiences with empathy rather than shame.
+Talking with other Autistic and AuDHD adults was a turning point in my self-acceptance and helped me understand my experiences with empathy instead of shame.

-I’ve rebuilt my life in a way that aligns with my brain and nervous system, even within systems and social structures that weren’t designed with neurodivergent people in mind.
-Living with chronic illness has also influenced how I pace myself, honour my limits, and approach healing with flexibility and compassion.
+I’ve had to rebuild my life in a way that aligns with my brain and nervous system, even within systems and social structures that weren’t designed with neurodivergent people in mind.
+Living with chronic illness has also greatly influenced how I take care of myself and approach counselling with flexibility and compassion.

 Being a high-masking, late-identified, AFAB (assigned female at birth) AuDHD person meant that I was not seen as myself for many years.
-Rediscovering myself, knowing I am queer and AuDHD, has been profound and full of struggle, but also filled with immense joy and love.
+Rediscovering myself, knowing I am queer and AuDHD, has been profound and full of struggle, and filled with immense joy and love.

 My journey is lifelong, ever-changing, and filled with wonder at the unique ways neurodivergent brains and nervous systems move through the world.
 I strive to bring this same sense of affirmation and possibility to the people I work with.

-• Learning about how Autism and ADHD show up in AFAB (assigned female at birth) adults, and suddenly feeling seen
+Learning about how late-identified Autism and ADHD show up, and suddenly feeling seen

 Qualifications